-The existing HVAC equipment and systems are beyond their useful life expectancies and will be replaced in their entirety with the exception of the 2008 Kindergarten addition.
-The proposed HVAC systems shall include utilizing high efficiency equipment and control strategies to meet current design standards, building functions, and code requirements.
-Based on the age, condition, and air distribution system which still exists, all supply and return duct systems shall be replaced (with the exception of the 2008 Kindergarten addition) to match the room layouts.
+The existing HVAC equipment and systems are beyond their useful life expectancies and will be replaced in their entirety with the exception of the 2008 kindergarten addition.
+The HVAC systems will utilize high efficiency equipment and control strategies to meet current design standards, building functions, and code requirements.
+Based on the age, condition, and air distribution system which still exists, all supply and return duct systems shall be replaced (with the exception of the 2008 kindergarten addition) to match the room layouts.
 This design will provide good indoor air quality, indoor environmental conditions, and noise criteria based on current state guidelines.
 Outside air flow rates would be increased to meet current code and American Society of Heating, Refrigerating, and Air Condition Engineers (ASHRAE) requirements.
 This will also increase the required cooling capacity and associated power requirements.

-The proposed HVAC system shall include high efficiency packaged rooftop units (i.e. electric cooling) with gas-fired furnaces for heat, similar to the existing units in conjunction with variable air volume terminal control units (VAV), equipped with hot water heat coils.
-A small heating plant utilizing variable flow condensing type gas fired boilers will be installed.
+The HVAC system will include high efficiency packaged rooftop units (i.e. electric cooling) with gas-fired furnaces for heat, similar to the existing units in conjunction with variable air volume (VAV) terminal control units, equipped with hot water heat coils.
+A small heating plant utilizing variable flow high efficiency condensing type gas fired boilers will be installed.
+The gymnasium will be provided with a constant volume roof mounted heating and ventilating unit connected to a supply air duct distribution system using high volume combination horizontal/vertical throw terminal air devices.
+A supplemental ventilation air system consisting of a wall mounted propeller fan and gravity intake sized for six air changes per hour and controlled by a local timer will be incorporated into the design.
+Ductless split systems will be utilized in computer and electrical spaces.